-We have completed the patient enrollment and treatment portion of a Phase II clinical trial of PentaLyte in which PentaLyte was used to treat hypovolemia in cardiac surgery, and we are presently analyzing the results of the trial.
+We have completed a Phase II clinical trial of PentaLyte in which PentaLyte was used to treat hypovolemia in cardiac surgery.
 Our ability to commence and complete additional clinical studies of PentaLyte depends on our cash resources and the costs involved, which are not presently determinable.
 Clinical trials of PentaLyte in the United States may take longer and may be more costly than the Hextend clinical trials, which cost approximately \$3,000,000.
-The Food and Drug Administration ("FDA") permitted us to proceed directly into a Phase II clinical trial of Hextend trial of Hextend had already been approved for use in plasma expanders by the FDA in other products.
-Because PentaLyte contains a starch (pentastarch) that has not been approved by the FDA for use in a plasma evaluate expander (although pentastarch is approved in the US for use in certain intravenous solutions used to collect certain blood cell fractions), we had to complete Phase I and Phase II clinical trials of PentaLyte.
+The Food and Drug Administration ("FDA") permitted us to proceed directly into a Phase III clinical trial of Hextend involving only 120 patients because the active ingredients in Hextend had already been approved for use in plasma expanders by the FDA in other products.
+Because PentaLyte contains a starch (pentastarch) that has not been approved by the FDA for use in a plasma volume expander (although pentastarch is approved in the US for use in certain intravenous solutions used to collect certain blood cell fractions), we had to complete Phase I and Phase II clinical trials of PentaLyte.
 A subsequent Phase III trial may involve more patients than the Hextend trials, and we do not know yet the actual scope or cost of the clinical trials that the FDA will require for PentaLyte or the other products we are developing.